FNScence/CSAFAP-config-package/README.md

 	- Fixed practice line-ups for Train and Ancient
 	- Removed option for desubtick binds (patched)

+ - ***New with version 2.33:***
+	- Switched Train and Anubis in radiowheel
+ 	- Added/improved Anubis practice mode line-ups
+  	- Fixed some broken auto line-ups when using faceit binds

 ## FAQ (Frequently asked Questions):

 - Q1: Is this allowed on MM, PREMIER?